ashleysally00/simple/docs.md

-Please read all of the documentation carefully before you begin.
+Please read all of the documentation carefully before you begin!!!!